tparchman/lab/HPC_pronghorn/pronghorn_guide.md

 # Quick guide to installing and using `anaconda` environments on pronghorn

 Using `anaconda` will allow you to install all of the programs you need on pronghorn, any other remote compute node, or your personal computer.
 Below are some commonly used and useful commands for installing, building environments, setting up channels, installing packages within environments, and copying and transporting environment containers.
-For exellent and more complete documentation see:
+For excellent and more complete documentation see:

 - [conda user guide](https://conda.io/projects/conda/en/latest/user-guide/index.html)